vuducle/pawsitiv/README.md

-# Pawsitiv – A Home for Every Cat
+# Pawsitive – A Home for Every Cat

 <p> We wanted to create an App where you can wander the Landscape and find stray cats.
 If you´re the first person to find the cat you can create a profile for the cat.
 Then everyone can see the status of the cat and different intel about her